Canoe Skills and Qualifications

 Our qualified coaches are able to assess and issue both the Start and Discover awards, if you're interested in this please talk to a member of the exec and we'll help you acquire all the skills and knowledge you need to pass.

-Beyond these awards, British Canoeing offers a variety of discipline specific awards aimed at developing advanced skills in a particular craft or environment.
+Beyond these awards, Paddle UK offers a variety of discipline specific awards aimed at developing advanced skills in a particular craft or environment.
 We regularly offer Whitewater Leader Training with an external instructor that equips individuals with the skills to safely lead others down whitewater.

 Safety Training